gimlet-io/gimlet-documentation/src/pages/blog/streamlit-community-cloud-vs-kubernetes.md

 ![Streamlit deployment screen.](/streamlit-deployment-screen.png)

-As you can see below, all you need to do is entering the corresponding data and you’re set for deploying your Streamlit app.
+As you can see below, all you need to do is enter the corresponding data and you’re set for deploying your Streamlit app.

 ![Repository settings in Streamlit's Community Cloud.](/streamlit-deploy-repo-settings.png)